silkroadnomad/kurento-meteor/one2many-call/README.md

-#Kurento on Meteor - Hello World
+#Kurento on Meteor - One2Many-call

-this webrtc demo is based on the [kurento tutorial tutorial-1-hello world](http://doc-kurento.readthedocs.org/en/stable/tutorials/node/tutorial-1-helloworld.html) adapted for [meteor](http://www.meteor.com)
+this webrtc demo is based on the [kurento tutorial](http://doc-kurento.readthedocs.org/en/stable/tutorials/node/) adapted for [meteor](http://www.meteor.com)

 ##Installation